powersj/powersj.io/content/post/cloud-init-summit18.md

 * __Ending Python 2.6 Support__: Scott announced the end of Python 2.6 support and there was a discussion on ending Python 2.7 support as well.
 An announcement to the mailing list is coming soon.
 * __Instance-data.json support and cloud-init cli__: Chad demoed a standard way of querying instance data keys to enable scripting, templating, and access across all clouds.
 * __Multipass__: Alberto from the Canonical Multipass team joined us to demo the [Multipass](https://github.com/CanonicalLtd/multipass) project.
 Multipass is the fastest way to get a virtual machine launched with the latest Ubuntu images.
-* __Integration Testing and CI__: Josh gave an update on the new CI processes, autolanding merge requests, and demoed the integration tests.
-He went through what it takes to add additional clouds and his wishlist for additional testing.
+* __Integration Testing and CI__: Josh gave an update on the new CI processes, auto-landing merge requests, and demoed the integration tests.
+He went through what it takes to add additional clouds and his wish-list for additional testing.
 * __Pre-Network Detection for Clouds__: Chad ran a discussion on collecting pre-networking detection for clouds in order to speed up instance initialization and decrease boot time.

 # Breakout Sessions